alphanodes/additionals/docs/dashboards.rst

 New project dashboard
 +++++++++++++++++++++

 Users with appropriate permission can add a new project dashboard by clicking the "New dashboard" link in the "actions menu" to open the "New dashboard" window in order to fill out the following fields.
+What fields are displayed also depends on the permission the role your user has.

 Name
   Assign a meaningful and unique name.
 The dashboard name will be displayed in the sidebar for later selection.
 If the sidebar has been disabled, you can still select the dashboard from the "Actions" menu.
 It will then be listed there.